Bayonetta Origins: Cereza and the Lost Demon: Development

 The game was developed by Japanese studio PlatinumGames and published by Nintendo.
-It was announced at The Game Awards 2022 and was released on March 17, 2023 for Nintendo Switch.
-The game was directed by Abebe Tinari, a Finnish game designer who joined PlatinumGames in 2013; it was his last project at the company before moving to Housemarque in December 2024.
+It was announced at The Game Awards 2022 and released for the Nintendo Switch on March 17, 2023.

+The game was directed by Abebe Tinari, a Finnish game designer who joined PlatinumGames in 2013.
+Bayonetta Origins: Cereza and the Lost Demon was his final project at the studio before moving to Housemarque in late 2024.